jtamsut/advent-of-code/README.md

 # Advent of Code 2017 Solutions

 Here are my solutions to the Advent of Code 2017.

-I plan on implementing these in a variety of languages.
+These are 50 challenges that meant to be solved via some algorithm.

+All my solutions are done in C++.
+Each day has its own directory and each puzzle has its own file.

+I have also included my inputs where possible.

 ## Conclusion